"This is it," Yukariah Heap indicated with two of its arms outstretched, "Mercurand."

 "All right," Ken put a hand to his face.
 "I've been going over our options myself.
 I don't have any intention of dying either.
 We know Sirius won't let us through without trying to kill us, but we don't know about Sol.
 If we don't tell 'em we're packed to the gills with antimatter, they just might be sympathetic to our mission.
 As far as getting through Sirian space, well . . .
 Human-Centauri has never made an incursion through the HC/Sirius hyper hole since the war began, and most likely, they don't expect us to.
 They're doubtlessly a lot more worried about Sol than they are about us.
-I know for a fact they don't have a full-blown Second Guard station at the Sirius/HC hyper hole, like the two they have at their Sol hyper hole; they only have a few fighters stationed at the Second Guard points, fewer even than we do at our Second Guard points.
+I know for a fact they don't have anything like CN Leonis's full-blown Second Guard stations; the Sirius/HC hyper hole only has a few fighters stationed at its Second Guard points, fewer even than we have at our side's Second Guard points.
 And their deployer crews are almost certainly out of practice."

 Torra's twitching diminished, but it still wasn't calm enough yet to lock its musculature in repose.
 "Think we might be able to wriggle past the Sirius/HC Gate Guard, if we make transit fast enough?"